IlyaKozlov1991/GB_PYTHON_HOMEWORKS/README.md

 Lesson003_Exercise005

 Set-up an array of random INT numbers with size of m*n (taken from console) so that number of items must be even.
 Print a table.
 Mix items so that each item will take a new place for not more than m*n / 2 iterations

+Lesson004_Exercise001

+Give a natural number (N).
+Write a program that lists prime factors of (N)

+Lesson004_Exercise002

+Set-up a sequence of numbers.
+Write a program which prints list of non-repeating items of original sequence

+Less0n004_Exercise003

+A natural degree k is given.
+Randomly generate a list of coefficients (values from 0 to 100) of the polynomial and write the polynomial of degree k to the file